Alternative Medicine and Disability

 Traditional Chinese Medicine

 Traditional Chinese Medicine (TCM) may be one of the world’s oldest medical systems.
 It was developed over 2000 years ago, and has only recently become popular in western cultures.
 One of the key concepts in TCM is the notion of qi (pronounced “chi”) or life-force.
 In some ways, this notion of a life-force is similar to the notion of the vital force in homeopathy but they are understood and treated differently.
 There is no doubt that TCM is fundamentally different from western medicine in many essential ways.
 As well, even with a small similarity to homeopathy, it is also distinctly different from any other form of medical treatment.
 It’s important to take into account that TCM is a reflection of a specific culture, like Ayurvedic medicine which was developed in India.
-Some of the components that are essential to TCM include: personal observations of the physician, a subjective basis for diagnosis, healing as a way to balance the body’s processes, measuring the outcomes of treatment qualitatively (versus quantitatively) and gearing the treatment to the individual and not the condition (Shea, 2006).
+Some of the components that are essential to TCM include personal observations of the physician, a subjective basis for diagnosis, healing as a way to balance the body’s processes, measuring the outcomes of treatment qualitatively (versus quantitatively), and gearing the treatment to the individual and not the condition (Shea, 2006).

-With these principles in mind, the question is, how can alternative mind help people with disabilities?
+With these principles in mind, the question is, how can an alternative mind help people with disabilities?
 The question is less about disability as a subject in and of itself, and more about the individual.
-For example, some people with arthritis have found relief with herbal salves, cremes and the Homeopathic remedy known as Rhus Toxicodendron.
+For example, some people with arthritis have found relief with herbal salves, cremes, and the Homeopathic remedy known as Rhus Toxicodendron.
 This doesn’t imply, however, that all people with arthritis will find relief there.
 While the use of alternative or complementary medicine is increasing, there are warnings people should take seriously:

 • Just because a remedy is natural does not mean it can’t be harmful.
 Even natural remedies can be used too frequently and in doses that are too high, even dangerous.
 Do not assume you can self-treat or self-medicate.